Chart Color Schemes

 Coonabarabran features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 65.0% of all households, including 21.9% couples with children, 31.0% couples without children, and 10.8% single parent families.
 Non-family households account for the remaining 35.0%, with lone person households at 32.6% and group households comprising 2.5%.
-The median household size is 2.3 people, which is smaller than the Rest of NSW average of 2.5.
+The median household size is 2.3 people, smaller than the Rest of NSW average of 2.5.

 Frequently Asked Questions - Households